damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

     - Ceramic
     - etc
 2. Environmental impacts
-   - recyclability of materials
+   - Recyclability of materials
    - Material properties
+3. Diposable product are designed for single use, which means they get discarded ("disposed of") immediately after use.
+Disposable products can have severely negative consequences on the environment if sustainability isn't factored into disposal options.

 ```
-#### *1. Material selection*

- - **Definition:** *Material selection is a step in the process of designing and manufacturing any physical object.
-The main goal of material selection is to use the critical requirements of each part to define the performance requirement of the material.*

-*Diposable product are designed for single use, which means they get discarded ("disposed of") immediately after use.
-Disposable products can have severely negative consequences on the environment if sustainability isn't factored into disposal options.*